Gaza War (2008–2009): Air strikes

 At 11:30 am on 27 December 2008, Israel launched the campaign titled Operation Cast Lead.
 It began with an opening wave of airstrikes in which F-16 fighter jets and AH-64 Apache attack helicopters simultaneously struck 100 preplanned targets within a span of 220 seconds.
 There was a 95% success rate with zero misses in the opening attack according to the Israeli Air Force.
 Thirty minutes later, a second wave of 64 jets and helicopters struck at an additional 60 targets.
 The air strikes hit Hamas headquarters, government offices and 24 police stations.
 An Israeli UAV airstrike on the police headquarters of Gaza City killed 40 people, including several dozen police cadets at their graduation ceremony.
-Approximately 140 members of Hamas were killed, including Tawfik Jaber, head of Hamas' police force.
+Approximately 140 members of Hamas were killed, including Tawfik Jaber, head of Gaza's police force.
 Another estimate puts the death toll of the police academy strike at 225 Hamas militants killed and 750 injured.
 Israeli Foreign Minister Tzipi Livni told reporters that Israel would strike all targets associated with what she called the "illegitimate, terrorist government of Hamas".

 At least 225–230 Palestinians were killed and more than 700 injured on the first day of air strikes.
 Civilians, including children, were among the casualties.
 Although media reported that most of the dead were "Hamas security forces" or "Hamas operatives", police officers are, according to B'Tselem, presumed to be civilians and likely not legitimate objects of attack under international humanitarian law.
 Human rights groups critically note that the attacks began around the time children were leaving school.
 The Israeli attack was the deadliest one-day death toll in 60 years of conflict between the Israelis and Palestinians, a day that was called the "Massacre of Black Saturday" by Palestinians in Gaza.
 Hamas responded with a rocket barrage on Southern Israel, and Palestinian factions in the Gaza Strip kept Southern Israel under constant rocket fire during the entire war.
 Beersheba suffered two rocket attacks, the farthest Palestinian rockets had ever reached.
 Palestinian rocket fire killed three Israeli civilians and one soldier in the early days of the conflict.